tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 ## Billing Cycle

-See the following for COS billable items and corresponding billing cycle:
+COS billable items and related billing cycle are as follows:

 <table>
    <tr>